Sentry vs Push Security

 Pick: Sentry

-Sentry offers error tracking, performance monitoring, session replay, and AI debugging to quickly identify and fix application issues, with a free tier to start.
+Sentry provides real-time error tracking, session replay, and AI debugging (Seer) to quickly fix production issues without switching tools.

 Pick: Push Security